-After you have selected the right image folder, you should see a preview of the images you intend to import in the center of the Import Module.
+After you have selected the right image folder, you should see a preview of the image you intend to import in the center of the Import Module.

-All three images should be selected by default but, in case they are not, click the “Check All” button under the preview panel.
+The images should be selected by default but, in case it is not, click the “Check All” button under the preview panel.

 Import: Step 6

-Now, you have to tell Lightroom how you want to import the new photos.
+Now, you have to tell Lightroom how you want to import the new photo.
 From the top panel select the COPY option.
-This tells Lightroom to copy the selected images to the new location while keeping the original images in the initial locati
+This tells Lightroom to copy the selected image to the new location while keeping the original image in the initial location.

 Import: Step 7

-In the last step, you need to tell Lightroom what to do and where to copy the new images.
+In the last step, you need to tell Lightroom what to do and where to copy the new image.
 From the right panel select the following options: